James Dworak

-James J. Dworak (January 4, 1925 Omaha, Nebraska - November 6, 2002 California) was mayor of Omaha, Nebraska, from 1961 to 1965.
+James J. Dworak (January 4, 1925 - November 6, 2002) was mayor of Omaha, Nebraska, from 1961 to 1965.

 Private and business life

 Mr. Dworak was born in Omaha and graduated from Omaha Technical High School in 1943.
 He joined the Army Air Corps for four years during World War II.
 After the war, he attended Creighton University for two years.
 He later earned a degree from the San Francisco College of Mortuary Science and joined his father and brother in the family mortuary business.
 He died at the Fresno, California, Veterans Administration Medical Center in 2002 at age 77 of complications from Parkinson's disease.

 Mayor

 After sitting on the Omaha City Council for 4 years, he defeated Omaha attorney James F. Green by a 342-vote margin in the 1961 mayoral election, running as a Democrat.
 Mayor Dworak claimed among the successes of his administration construction of the Missouri River sewage treatment plant; new swimming pools, golf courses and housing for the aged; revamping the police communications system; and cooling racial unrest.
 In general, however, his tenure was considered rocky, culminating in an incitement for bribery during his re-election campaign in 1965.